linuxkit/linuxkit/projects/kubernetes/README.md

-# Kubernetes
+# Kubernetes and LinuxKit

-This project aims to demonstrate how one can create minimal and immutable Kubernetes OS images with Moby.
+This project aims to demonstrate how one can create minimal and immutable Kubernetes OS images with LinuxKit.

 Make sure to `cd projects/kubernetes` first.